Et-008/LangQ/posts/best-practices-to-remember-when-localizing-mobile-apps.md

 Avoid the outdated practice of translating keys in a vacuum.
 Context is crucial for translation quality.

-- Use tools like Lokalise to allow linguists to **translate one page at a time with screenshots**, providing immediate context on where the text fits in the UI.
+- Use tools like Lang Q to allow linguists to **translate one page at a time with screenshots**, providing immediate context on where the text fits in the UI.
 - Preview translated text directly in the user interface to solicit feedback before production.

 ### 4. Maintain Consistency with a Glossary and Style Guide